 How local authorities may be restricting access to self build registers

-Could actions by your local authority be stopping you from accessing information about self build plots?
+Could local authorities be stopping you from accessing information about self build plots?

 According to the NaCSBA, a growing minority of local authorities are using ‘dirty tricks’ that are frustrating potential self-builders.